Latest Projects

 Background

 The It Takes a Village: Giving Our Babies the Best Chance (ITAV) project was created and completed under the former Utah Department of Health (UDOH) Office of Health Disparities (OHD).
 All ITAV materials were created prior to the merger between UDOH and the Utah Department of Health and Human Services (DHHS).
-For more information on how the ITAV project was implemented, please contact healthequity@utah.gov with your request.
+For more information on how the ITAV project was implemented, visit the ITAV website.